prototype99/qbittorrent-settings/README.md

 # qbittorrent-settings
-qbittorrent settings preset for fast internet and already containing trackers to use
+qbittorrent settings presets designed for fast internet and a variety of devices, complete with prepopulated trackers